Meet artist in residence, Janavi Kramer

 I’m fortunate to have worked with charities and organisations across the world, but since moving to Cornwall, one of my biggest priorities is focusing on local marine wildlife, which is how I came into contact with Watergate Bay Hotel.

-I’m very much aligned with their ethos, in terms of how important it is to look after our local environment and preserve the species that live there.
+I’m really looking forward to my residency here as I feel very much aligned with Watergate Bay’s ethos, in terms of how important it is to look after our local environment and preserve the species that live there.

 Watergate Bay is such an inspiring location with so many beautiful vantage points.
 There's something about that view that instantly sparks a sense of calm and creativity.
 It's the kind of place that naturally invites you to pause, observe and feel inspired by the ocean.